aws-samples/implementing-relationship-based-access-control-with-amazon-verified-permissions-and-amazon-neptune/README.md

 ### Access Amazon API Gateway with access tokens and ID tokens

-First, to test an authenticated user accessing their own resources, access the video `aliceCatVideo.mp4` with the `ViewVideo` API, and using the access token and ID token of `alice`.
+First, to test an authenticated user accessing their own resources, access the video `aliceCatVideo.mp4` with the `ViewVideo` API in your terminal, and using the access token and ID token of `alice`.
 It is expected to be successful with the Cedar policy `Resource owner and related persons can access the resources`.

 ```
 curl -X GET "$API_ENDPOINT/video/get?videoName=aliceCatVideo.mp4" -H "Authorization: Bearer $ACCESS_TOKEN_ALICE" -H "ID-Token: $ID_TOKEN_ALICE" | jq